ULL-MFP-AET/ull-mfp-aet.github.io/tema1-introduccion-a-javascript/creating-javascript-action.md

 The actions toolkit is a collection of Node.js packages that allow you to quickly build JavaScript actions with more consistency.

-The toolkit `@actions/core` package provides an interface to the workflow commands, input and output variables, exit statuses, and debug messages.
+The toolkit `@actions/core` package provides an interface to

+- the workflow commands,
+- input and output variables,
+- exit statuses, and
+- debug messages.

-The toolkit also offers a `@actions/github` package that returns an authenticated Octokit REST client and access to GitHub Actions contexts.
+The toolkit also offers a `@actions/github` package that returns an authenticated **Octokit REST client** and access to GitHub Actions **contexts**.

-The toolkit offers more than the core and github packages.
+The toolkit offers more than the **core** and **github** packages.

 For more information, see the <a href="https://github.com/actions/toolkit" target="_blank">actions/toolkit</a> repository.

 At your terminal, install the actions toolkit core and github packages.